Proposal Templates, Formats and Tools: Create Better RFP Responses Faster

-People like to read about past successes.
-Sometimes potential clients will want to talk to or visit references, so having agreeable past clients is always good.
+People like to know about past successes.
+Sometimes potential clients want to talk to or visit references, so having client advocates is always good.

 Other times clients are looking for companies that had similar problems and want to read case studies.
-How did you help your customers solve their problems?
+Demonstrate how you help your customers solve their problems.

 We all agree content is king.
 But it's not enough to just create it; we have to be able to find it, revise it, collaborate, and deliver consistent results.

-Tools like proposal software can help your team get more wins in less time.
-Our looks like this, but whatever system you choose, it should help your team do 3 things more efficiently:
+Our RFP software looks like this, but whatever system you choose, it should help your team do three things more efficiently:

-- Collaborate: the beauty of cloud-based software is there is only version, and it's easy to collaborate.
+Collaborate: the beauty of cloud-based software is there is only one version, and it's easy to collaborate.

-Intrigued?
-Not sure if you really need proposal management software?
-Learn more about what any proposal writing software should do, how it can enhance your RFP responses, and whether it's right for you.
+(Wondering whether you need proposal management software?
+Learn more about what proposal writing software should do, how it can enhance your RFP responses, and whether it's right for you.)

-Just like we "dress for success" we should make sure our proposals look both professional and are visually appealing.
+Just like we, dress for success, we should ensure our proposals are both professional and visually appealing.

-This list is a great place to start, it covers 42 free and/or cheap marketing tools, to help you with everything from fonts, to mockups, to palette pickers.
+Automational is a great place to start - it covers 42 free and/or cheap marketing tools; to help you with everything from fonts, to mockups, to palette pickers.

 Our favorite commercial-project-approved stash of free photos resources:

-For easy (and free) infographics & image editing:
+For easy (and free) proposal infographics and image editing: